capellini/matlog/README.md

 ## Creating an instance of a Logger

+NOTE: In the following examples, I use a `struct` to pass in arguments to the `configureLogging` factory.
+However, you may also pass in "classic MATLAB-style" arguments (i.e. `logging.configureLogging('console', 'off', 'file', 'log.out')`) instead, if that is the style that you prefer.

 ### Console Logger

 * To get started with matlog and start logging to the console, create a logger using the `configureLogging` factory method with no arguments.
 This will create a console logger that that logs only INFO messages and above to the console: